The Forest Ensemble

 Facilitation

 The melodies of different species cooperate to create a harmony that enhances and enriches the forest’s musical ensemble.
-Here, each species plays its unique melody while sharing the vital energy of the soil, water, and light, allowing the collective song to flourish
+Here, each species plays its unique melody while sharing the vital energy of the soil, water, and light, allowing the collective song to flourish.

-The Sonification Lab
+The Forest Sonification

 The Data Source: